haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 ## Lvl05:

-This is very similar to the previous level.
+This level is very similar to the previous one - we are once again in the `JavaScript context`.

-We're in the JavaScript context.

 {% include figure.html file="/assets/lvl5.png" alt="/assets/lvl5.png" max-width="500px" number="9" caption="Level 05 - JavaScript variable context." %}